spelufo/vesuvius-build/docs/ilastik_top_pipeline_segmentation.md

 $ git clone https://github.com/spelufo/vesuvius-build.git

 # The data directory that mirrors the folder structure on the server must be a
-# sibling to vesuvius build, so we set that up before `cd vesuvius-build`.
+# sibling to vesuvius-build, so we set that up before `cd vesuvius-build`.

-#
+# If you have downloaded the data from the server somewhere else you can symlink to it.
+$ ln -s path/to/data

+# Otherwise create the directory for the cells.
 $ mkdir -p data/full-scrolls/Scroll1.volpkg/volume_grids/20230205180739

 # Download cells from the server, e.g.: cell_yxz_006_008_004.tif

-# If you have downloaded the data from the server somewhere else you can symlink to it.
-$ ln -s path/to/data

 $ cd vesuvius-build

+# Create the target directory, where results will go.
+$ mkdir ../data/segmentation

 $ julia